dojo/docs/dojo/Deferred.rst

   var deferred = someAsyncFunction();
   deferred.then(function(value){
-      //Do something on success.
+      // Do something on success.
     },
     function(error){
-      //Do something on failure.
+      // Do something on failure.
   });

 dojo.when